London

 1. A small city in Pope County, Arkansas, with a population of approximately 900.

-2. CDP in Tulare County, California.
+2. CDP in Tulare County, California, with a population of approximately 1,800.

 4. A city/county seat in Laurel County, Kentucky, with a population of approximately 8,000.